jrpotter/notebook/notes/c17/strings.md

 C has a standard for processing different escape sequences.
 Many languages built with C in mind parse these escape sequences in a similar way.

 * `\ooo`: Consists of one to three octal digits.
+* `\xhh`: Consists of one or more [[radices#Hexadecimal|hexadecimal]] digits.
+The `x` prefix is required to distinguish from octal escape sequences.
+* `\uhhhh`: Introduced in C11 to represent Unicode code points. *Must* have exactly four hexadecimal characters specified with `0` leading padding if necessary.
+* `\Uhhhhhhhh`: Introduced in C11 to represent larger unicode code points. *Must* have exactly eight hexadecimal characters specified with `0` leading padding if necessary.

 %%ANKI
 Basic